mavhungutrezzy/mavhungutrezzy/README.md

 👋 Hey there!
 I'm a software developer with a passion for crafting sleek and efficient web applications.
-My current focus is on Flutter for creating user-friendly interfaces and Python for robust backend development.
+My current focus is on Flutter and Angular for creating user-friendly interfaces and Python for robust backend development.

 🛠️ I take pride in writing clean, maintainable code that adheres to RESTful design principles and seamlessly integrates with databases.
 Here's a glimpse of my skills: